 Some people also drop into the ice flow section on extreme skier’s right.
 This route is dangerous.
 It requires some step-offs and must-make turns to avoid trees, ice and rocks.
 However, once safely past the headwall, a nice apron of powder on a modest slope runs all the way to “bottom of slides.”
 In the spring or before a freeze-thaw cycle the snow is often perfect for ripping right down the headwall, hop-turning from one level to the next.
 The most experienced skiers send it, stomping all three drops.
 If you head through the waterfall make sure you control your speed as you route find your way.

 Slide 1 is the most avalanche prone and avy debris can make it difficult to ski.
-Slide 1 last avalanched in 2011.
+At the time of this writing, Slide 1 last avalanched in 2011.

 |Slide 1||Slide 2||Slide 2B||Slide 3||Slide 4||Slide Out|